DBGConline/DBGC_distance-based_group_contribution/Database/ReadMe.txt

 	This is the multiplicity of the species, which in defined in the same way Gaussian, namely, 2*S+1.

 Connectivity (.gjf format)
-	The is connetivity of atoms, which is defined in the same way as Gaussian.
+	The is connectivity of atoms, which is defined in the same way as Gaussian.
 Every line consists of the atom label followed with several (label, bond order) pairs.

 Geometry
 	This is the optimized geometry structure at the B3LYP/6-31G(d) level of theory.
-However, it should be noted that in pratical predition, a very accurate geometry is not needed.
+However, it should be noted that in practical prediction, a very accurate geometry is not needed.
 What is needed as input for the distance-based contribution method is the scratch, which is the sketch drawn that specifies the connectivity of atoms.

 Frequencies
 	This is frequencies at the B3LYP/6-31G(d) level of theory.